Offshore Wind Turbines lined up out at sea

 • Prognostics, health management and operations and maintenance optimization, among other activities

-Read the complete report to learn more about U.S. offshore wind challenges, recommended research topics, and research and development activities, as well as how these activities will compliment those facilitated by the academic and private sectors.
+Read the complete report to learn more about U.S. offshore wind challenges, recommended research topics, and research and development activities, as well as how these activities will complement those facilitated by the academic and private sectors.

 Learn more about Sandia’s Wind Energy Technologies program.